For a number of millennials, few athletes encapsulate their childhood as the skateboarder Tony Hawk did.

 Skateboarding is now firmly in the mainstream, more than it ever was when Hawk was growing up, so it comes as no surprise that the latest generation picked up a lot of their love for the sport from the series.

-21 year-old Tyshawn Jones, winner of the 2018 Thrasher Skater of the Year, and one of the very best skaters in the world at the moment, recently told the New York Times that he learned a lot of what he knows now from playing the games as a child.
+22 year-old Tyshawn Jones, winner of the 2018 Thrasher Skater of the Year, and one of the very best skaters in the world at the moment, told the New York Times that he learned a lot of what he knows now from playing the games as a child.

-Don’t be surprised to see the skaters who line up for next year’s Olympic Games in Tokyo to have been similarly influenced by the series.
+Don’t be surprised to see the skaters who line up for this year’s Olympic Games in Tokyo to have been similarly influenced by the series.

 Tony Hawk Takes Most Pride From The Series’ Accurate Portrayal Of Skater Culture